 Actuarially determined contribution rates are calculated by the system's actuary and certified by the Board of Trustees biennially.
-Contribution rates for FY 2019 were determined by the System's actuary based on the June 30, 2015 actuarial valuation.
-Significant actuarial assumptions and methods used to determine contribution rates for both the Pension and OPEB plan are described below:
+Contribution rates for FY 2020 were determined by the System's actuary based on the June 30, 2017 actuarial valuation.
+During FY 2020, an experience study was conducted covering the period from July 1, 2015 through June 30, 2019, which was then used to update the actuarial assumptions used in the June 30, 2019 actuarial valuation.
+The contribution rates determined by this actuarial valuation do not go into effect until FY 2022.
+Significant actuarial assumptions and methods used to determine the FY 2020 contribution rates for both the Pension and OPEB plan are described below: